cmpi-standard/headers/updates.md

 * Turned CMInitHook() into an officially documented macro.
 * Removed all todo items marked with DONE.
 * Updated examples/instancemi.c to use official CMInitHook().
+* Finished syncing the description of all convenience functions with their underlying MB functions.

 21 July - Andy
 --------------